okfn/ckanbuild/README.markdown

 `./usr/bin/ckan` is a script for running paster commands on CKAN instances.

+`./activate` is a script for activating the CKAN virtual environment after it has been installed via the .deb package to `/usr/lib/ckan`.
+After creating the virtualenv, `build.sh` copies thie `activate` script over the virtualenv's default `activate` script.

 (The directories follow the Debian directory structure for packaging.)

-`./activate` is this supposed to be here?